 Young married couples purchased homes in Chicago during the years leading up to 2008, with a plan to at least consider moving to the suburbs when they had children in a few years; but after 2008, this plan wasn’t an option anymore for some.

-Not only were they likely underwater on their Chicago home, but also lending standards tightened dramatically making mortgages harder to come by.
+Not only were they likely underwater on their Chicago home, but also mortgages were harder to come by due to tightened lending standards.
 Those with young children were practically forced to take a harder look at Chicago schools, and many were pleasantly surprised by what they saw.